Eb and D clarinets

 The mouthpiece plays a decisive role in the blowing resistance and intonation of the instrument.
 For Schwenk & Seggelke clarinets, we recommend playing our instruments with mouthpieces with the Vandoren or Gleichweit bore that we have modified.
 We have gone one step further and developed our own mouthpiece model especially for our Eb clarinets.
 These customized mouthpieces bring out the full potential of your clarinet and let your musical interpretation shine.

-Why a unique specimen?
+Why a one-off?

 Why Schwenk & SEGGELKE?